This original blog post has been fully updated for 2021.

 Include the NAME, ADDRESS, COMPANY NAME, and INDIVIDUAL’S NAME on each cover letter, and customize each letter for that specific company.
 Yes, this will take longer but it will also get you results.

-100% of all of these letters mentioned in the first paragraph that the candidate had excellent communication skills.
+100% of these letters mentioned in the first paragraph that the candidate had excellent communication skills.
 If you are so excellent at communicating, how come my name was not mentioned?
 The letters that really annoyed me and made me never want to meet the candidate were the letters that said “Dear Sir” (I am a woman) or “Dear HR Dept” or even more gross: “Dear Hiring Committee” (I’m the only one that makes decisions at my company about hiring, 25 seconds on my website would teach you that).

-Mention some things that relate directly to the company you are applying to – the names of the artists, your passion about what it is they do, how you became interested in music, etc.
+Mention some things that relate directly to the company you are applying to – the names of the artists, your passion for what it is they do, how you became interested in music, etc.

 Do not write any of the following lines in your cover letter: